Taludas/Anno2205-NewFrontiers/README.md

 8.  ## Overhauled Public Buildings
     - Services are a newly introduced product that can only be produced by Public Buildings.
 I created them to overhaul and diversify the 2205 Public Building game mechanic.
     - Public buildings now take 4t/min of varying input goods to produce Services.
 In addition, Urbanisiation is provided passively.
 This product uses the "regular" 2205 Public Building mechanic.
+    - The Cooporation HQ is now limited to one per sector
       - <details>
         <summary> Expand to find out more about the changed public buildings:</summary>